patrickm68/website-Nodejs/docs/docker.md

----
-permalink: /docker
-layout: Section
-sidebar: false
-title: Docker
-editLink: false
----

 # Codeceptjs Docker

-CodeceptJS packed into container with the Nightmare, Protractor, Puppeteer, and WebDriverIO drivers.
+CodeceptJS packed into container with the Nightmare, Protractor, Puppeteer, and WebDriver drivers.

 ## How to Use